Did you know Asian elephants are endangered?

 Elemotion Foundation is a 501(c)(3) non-profit organization working to improve the lives of endangered Asian elephants and the people connected to them.
 Our mission has three goals.

 - Educate the public about the plight of the Asian elephant.
-The foundation’s education initiative includes information in several languages about wild and captive elephants.
+The foundation’s education initiative includes information about wild and captive elephants, responsible tourism, range countries, and threats to the elephants’ survival.
 An informed public has the power to improve elephants’ lives by choosing to participate in elephant friendly activities, donating to established organizations, and spreading the message.

 - International network building.
 Support, coordinate, and facilitate the passage of information between like-minded organizations, programs, researchers, and individuals who are working towards the betterment of wild and captive Asian elephants.